cfleiner/turtle-web-editor/README.md

 - Continous error catching.
 In case of an error, the validation check is continued after the next dot.
 - Line number identification and line highlighting.
 - Editor state saving.
 The states are lost when reloading the page.
+- Tabular overview of RDF quads/triples
+- Creation of RDF diagrams using Viz.js
 - A prettier interface (my subjective opinion of course).

 See the [Online Demo](https://cfleiner.github.io/turtle-web-editor/)